Berlin film fest winner heads home to scrap dealing life

 School children in the northern village of Poljice were let out of classes to cheer the unemployed Roma who supports his wife and three children by collecting scrap metal.

-"Bravo, Nazif," neighbours applauded as he drove a car down a moody road towards his run-down house in the nearby hamlet of Svatovci.
+"Bravo, Nazif," neighbors applauded as he drove a car down a moody road towards his run-down house in the nearby hamlet of Svatovci.

 That's a far cry from the treatment which set the whole ball rolling towards his new-found notoriety in Tanovic's film, which tells the story of Mujic's efforts to get medical treatment for his pregnant wife after she falls and has a miscarriage.

-"I still think this is a dream," Alimanovic said on Monday, carrying in her arms their six-month-old son whom they have named Danis in honour of the film's director.
+"I still think this is a dream," Alimanovic said on Monday, carrying in her arms their six-month-old son whom they have named Danis in honor of the film's director.

 Despite their pleas for understanding and help doctors sent the couple away.
 Told it would cost about 500 euros to pay for an operation, Mujic knew he could never raise the money, and so went back to the hospital and to charities, begging for help.